 Our CTA-led coalition represents over 20 million volunteers and is made up of third sector leading organisations.
-The Community Transport Association, the representative of the UK community transport sector, is heading up this representation.
-CTA has over 1,300 members whom we support through offering advice, administering MiDAS training and influencing the direction of policy.
+CTA has over 1,300 members whom we support through offering advice, administering Minibus Driver Awareness training (MiDAS) and influencing the direction of policy.